-- Police embedded social worker: Under Jill’s leadership, the City of Mount Vernon Police Department hired a social worker in 2017 to conduct direct street outreach to the homeless population.
+- Police embedded social worker: Under Jill’s leadership, the City of Mount Vernon Police Department currently deploys 2 social workers to conduct direct street outreach to the homeless population.

 - Law Enforcement park ranger: The City of Mount Vernon is one of the only cities in the State of Washington to employ a law enforcement focused park ranger.

 Economic Opportunity : Mayor Boudreau has built a solid foundation for sustained growth and focus on economic sectors that play to Mount Vernon’s strengths:

 Innovation Partnership Zone: Jill fulfilled a campaign promise by successfully partnering with the Port of Skagit, WSU Mount Vernon research center, Skagit Valley College and others to achieve the State IPZ designation through the Department of Commerce.
 Three new brewing companies have located in the greater Mount Vernon area since 2015.
 Listen to a radio interview from Pike Brewing Vice President Drew Gillespie. – http://kuow.org/post/can-washington-be-france-terroir-beer

 Cooperation: Mayor Boudreau has built a solid reputation of being prepared and courageous, firm yet diplomatic when it comes to collaborative efforts with valley and statewide partners.